What If You Chose Investing 1000 Dollars in 2025?

 Tesla (TSLA)

-Tesla is one of the most volatile stocks, combining high innovation in electric vehicles and energy with strong sensitivity to news and expectations.
-The stock started 2025 at $379.28 and closed at $449.72.
+Tesla is one of the most volatile stocks in the market, combining high levels of innovation in electric vehicles and energy with strong sensitivity to news, earnings, and future expectations.
+The stock opened 2025 at $379.28 and closed the year at $449.72.

 Meta (META)

-Meta is the parent company of Facebook, Instagram, and WhatsApp, and it relies mainly on digital advertising.
-Its stock opened 2025 at $599.24 and closed at $660.09.
+Meta, the parent company of Facebook, Instagram, and WhatsApp, relies primarily on digital advertising as its main revenue source.
+The stock opened 2025 at $599.24 and closed at $660.09, benefiting from a gradual recovery in the advertising market.

 Alphabet – Google (GOOGL)

-Alphabet, the parent company of Google, is one of the pillars of the global digital economy, with strong positions in advertising, search engines, and artificial intelligence.
+Alphabet, the parent company of Google, is a major pillar of the global digital economy, with strong positions in search, advertising, and artificial intelligence.
 The stock started 2025 at $189.43 and closed at $313.

 This strong performance turned investing 1000 dollars in Alphabet into approximately $1,652, delivering the highest return among the selected stocks at around +65.2%.